microsoft/Microsoft365DSC/docs/docs/user-guide/cmdlets/Update-M365DSCAllowedGraphScopes.md

 ## Description

-This function updates the required permissions in the Graph API for the specified resources and type
+This function updates the required permissions for the specified resources and type for the Microsoft Graph delegated application in Azure Active Directory.

 ## Output